tliron/prudence/TUTORIAL.md

 Let's create a directory for our application, `myapp`.
 You don't have to organize your files in any particular way, but it's nice to have the application in its own directory.
-After all, you might want to have more than one applications running on the same server.
+After all, you might want to have more than one application running on the same server.
 And then create a `myapp/router.js` file with this code:

     exports.handler = new prudence.Router({